-There is still debate regarding uses for several existing undeveloped areas found along the waterfront.
-Further studies should be conducted and a plan of action adopted to be sure that those remaining properties will be developed over time in a manner that supports and enhances the community as a whole.
+There is debate regarding uses for several existing undeveloped areas found along the waterfront.
+Further studies should be conducted and a plan of action adopted to ensure that those remaining properties will be developed over time in a manner that supports and enhances the community as a whole.

 - 1. The west.
 The largest remaining open space in the Borough is the largely unbuilt land west of First Avenue and North of Bay Avenue on both sides of Many Mind Creek.
 (See "Bayfront at Town Center" above.)
 The area consists of five lots, of which the Borough owns only two unconnected lots totaling about 1 1/3 acre.
-The remaining acreage is the private ownership of Seastreak, Hesse and McConnell tracts.
-Therefore, any proposals to reconfigure these lands for public purposes depend on these owners becoming willing sellers, the Borough willing to finance the purchase costs, and a plan and layout being agreed upon as to how to use this space.
+The remaining acreage is the private ownership of the Seastreak and Hesse properties and the separate McConnell tract adjacent to Avenue D. Therefore, any proposals to reconfigure these lands for public purposes depend on these owners becoming willing sellers, the Borough alone, or partnering with other entities willing to finance the purchase costs, and a plan and layout being agreed upon as to how to use this space.
 So far it has not been possible to achieve sale of these lands to the Borough. - 2.
 The peninsula.
 The undeveloped peninsula of land that used to be part of the old railroad and steamboat pier juts far out into the bay.
 It is privately owned. - 3.
 The east.
 New piers for boats and for fishing have recently been installed here along the water, near an existing ramp for boat launching.
-Presumably, some natural enhancements on the land will accompany the planned bike-and-hike trail where it will turn toward and run along the bay here.
+Some natural enhancements on the land accompany the bike-and-hike trail where it turns toward and runs along the bay.
 Other development possibilities for this area need further investigation.